Community.lawyer builds software to help networks of lawyers meet the legal needs of their community.

 Every year millions of Americans confront high-stakes legal matters like eviction, deportation, and child custody without the assistance of counsel.

 At Community.lawyer, P.B.C., we believe that embracing technology should not require the legal profession to compromise either its autonomy or its ethical obligations.
 Rather, the right technology can unlock new opportunities for bar associations and other networks of attorneys to — in the words of former ABA President Hubbard — “deliver justice, not just to some, but to all.”
 Community.lawyer developed our technology to deliver on that belief and empower networks of local attorneys to amplify their impact.
 Instead of a central digital legal hub, our team envisions a future where consumers can access an ecosystem of local, trusted lawyer networks.
 This ecosystem would ensure that the legal service models of the future are authored by the legal profession itself, rather than imposed from outside.
 In this way, technological innovation can be combined with respect for professional standards to deliver quality legal help to more Americans.

 We believe that embracing technology should not require the legal profession to compromise either its autonomy or its ethical obligations.

-We are a team of public service-driven lawyers and engineers with a track record of social impact work at organizations like the Legal Aid Society and through contributions to open-source technology projects.
+We are a team of public service-driven lawyers and engineers with a track record of social impact work at organizations like the Legal Aid Society and ACLU and through contributions to open-source technology projects.
 We also have deep experience in software development, shipping scores of products and features for Fortune 500 companies in diverse sectors like media, travel, and retail.